afra1297/Arkanoid-Game/README.md

 A version of the popular Arkanoid game, implemented as part of the OOP course I took in the first year of my studies in the University.
 The game contains three levels with increasing difficulty, in a GUI friendly platform.
 The game was implemented using the following OOP principals:
--Polymorphism and inheritance.
+- Polymorphism and inheritance.
--Usage of basic design patterns in OOP, such as Observer, Builder, etc.
+- Usage of basic design patterns in OOP, such as Observer, Builder, etc.
--Usage of several generic collections and data structures such as linked lists and arraylists.
+- Usage of several generic collections and data structures such as linked lists and arraylists.
--Working with GUI.
+- Working with GUI.

 ## Dependedencies
 -Windows / Linux / macOS